Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-Today we make an early morning excursion into Botswana to visit Chobe National Park, located only 1.5 hours by road from Vic Falls.
-We complete Customs and Immigration formalities and continue with a fifteen-minute drive to the lodge that we will be using as a base for today's activities.
+An early morning departure takes us into Botswana for a day at Chobe National Park, just 1.5 hours by road from Victoria Falls.
+After completing customs and immigration formalities, we drive 15 minutes to the lodge that serves as our base for today's activities.

 Overnight in Victoria Falls (dinner on your own this evening).